Online Course FAQs

 Will I get a certificate/accreditation at the end of the course?

-All students who successfully complete the course will be given an Oxford Scholastica Academy certificate at our Graduation Evening on the last night of the summer programme at the Saïd Business School.
-Parents or relatives are very welcome to attend this.
+All students who successfully complete the course will be awarded an Oxford Scholastica Academy certificate after the programme ends.

 I'd like to study for four weeks.
 What's the difference in the timetables between the first and second fortnights?